sepgh/poormans-vpn/README.md

 So, SSH is a secure way of accessing your linux machine shell.
 You have probably seen Putty or simple `ssh` commands if you have ever connected to any linux machines out there through shell.

-What you can do with your SSH connection is to also route your computer network traffic to it.
+What you can do with your SSH connection is to also route your computer network traffic to it and thats what this script will achieve.
+It will use **Dyanmic Port Forwarding** from an established SSH connection.

 ## Solution one: